AlexBNZ/gravity_falls/README.md

 * **5-pointed Star (Gideon Rises)**

 To begin with, the player has 20 seconds to shoot the lit Tent of Telepathy saucer.
 Making this shot enhances the three bumpers, lighting each one, so that a hit on a lit bumper scores 100,000 points.
-After four hits on an individual bumper, 3 million points are awarded and the bumper reverts to regular scoring.
-Once the timer runs out, or all three bumpers are each hit four times, the mode ends.
+After four hits on an individual bumper, 3 million points are awarded and the bumper is unlit and reverts to regular scoring.
+Once the timer runs out, or all three lit bumpers are each hit four times, the mode ends.
 (CURRENTLY WORKING!)

 * **6-fingered Hand (Not What He Seems)**